AlejandroArciniegas/zemoga-mobile-test/README.md

   In this project we are using Combine which is a "Customize handling of asynchronous events by combining event-processing operators." which further helps with the Clean Architecture Proposed by the VIPER Pattern.

-To unit test Combine it was necessary to creat an extension, in order to wait for the data to be asynchronously retrieved.
+To unit test Combine it was necessary to create an extension, in order to wait for the data to be asynchronously retrieved.
 For the time I had and nature of the project I've only added a test for loading the default post.

+The UI is simple and tries to follow the apple native design guidelines but it might lack of UX.

 ## Features
 - [x] Local Posts are loaded first, to load post from the API drag the screen down
 - [x] Load post, post details, user and comments from JSONPlaceHolder
 - [x] Cache List of Posts
 - [x] Delete Individual Post
 - [x] Delete All Post (including favorites)